SimhaVarma-software/Ecommerce-follow-along/README.md

 - Quantity Selector: Included an input for selecting quantity.
 - Add to Cart: Implemented functionality to add selected quantity to the cart.
 - Submission: Code pushed to a public GitHub repository with an updated README.

+### **  Milestone 20: Backend endpoint for userDetails**
+Created endpoint for userDetails in backend
+Created User.jsx for userDetails in frontend.